 After an appointment and then a two-hour tour of the client’s home and hobby area, I walked out with an original piece of art.
 It was gratifying that the client was happy enough with our encounter to give me something of importance.
 Turns out he was a well known western artist….you never know where your leads are going to take you!

-Final expense insurance appointments will definitely take you to new places and bring new experiences you’ll be telling your neighbors about!
+Final expense insurance appointments will definitely take you to new places and bring new experiences you’ll be telling your friends, family and neighbors about!

 Don’t say I didn’t warn you. 🙂